Esri/workflowmanager-createjob-widget/README.md

 ## Overview

-The [ArcGIS Workflow Manager](https://server.arcgis.com/en/workflow-manager/) Create Job Custom Widget enables users to integrate ArcGIS Workflow Manager functions with their own applications created in [Web AppBuilder for ArcGIS](http://doc.arcgis.com/en/web-appbuilder/).
+The [ArcGIS Workflow Manager](https://server.arcgis.com/en/workflow-manager/) Create Job Custom Widget enables users to integrate ArcGIS Workflow Manager functionality with their own applications created in [Web AppBuilder for ArcGIS](http://doc.arcgis.com/en/web-appbuilder/).
 It is designed so users can configure and deploy the widget and create jobs in ArcGIS Workflow Manager easily and quickly.
 Source code is also provided for developers who would like to customize the widget.